+In this section we have collated all the previously published articles and blogs written mostly by Paul Gilbert, but with guest posts from Jonathan Smith, Justin Featherstone, Carolyn Kirby, Ian White and Barbara Hamilton-Bruce as well.
 This is a resource for you to browse and is free to view.
 The first articles were published in the early 2000′s, but with timeless themes.
 The later pieces reflect the changing face of the legal profession and the threat/opportunity for the role of lawyers in business and in our society.
-The 2020 posts focus on our Covid world and where questions of leadership are to the fore.
+The 2020 and 2021 posts focus on our Covid world and where questions of leadership and care are to the fore.

-You can search for key words to find the pieces that you want to read.

-Paul’s articles are also collated in his various books which you can buy from this site too.
+You can search for key words to find the pieces or themes you want to read, and Paul’s articles are also collated in his various books which you can buy from this site too.

 There isn’t a “like” or “dislike” button, or a place to leave a comment because we want this to be a resource for reflection rather than action.
 However, if you would like to talk about anything you see here, Paul will always be delighted to hear from you and you can talk with him at any time about the ideas and the feelings he writes about.
 Paul’s email is email@example.com.

 I would like to share something precious; it is a letter I wrote in July last year.
 I want to share it because it is helping me now more than I could ever have imagined at the time.
 I think it might be helpful for other people too.
 It is not a sad thing, but… More

 I walk past litter every day.
 I see it, I am saddened by it and I am angry about it.
 I wish people didn’t drop litter where I walk.
 I wish people cared not to drop litter at all.
 I wish people cared like me.
 I wish people were like me. …But I am the… More